 - Cloud Computing Service Providers

-- Communities involving telecommunications and infrastructure; Multi-access Edge Computing (MEC); Open Edge Computing, among others
+- Communities involving telecommunications and infrastructure; Multi-access Edge Computing (MEC); and Open Edge Computing

 - Mobile Network Equipment Providers